transitiverobotics/transitive/README.md

   - For web application users
   - For third-party apps

 ## Setup

+Unless you want to hack on the Transitive core, you'll most likely have an easier time following our self-hosting instructions: http://homedesk.local/docs/develop/self-hosting

+## Alternatively: run from source

 - Go into the `cloud/` directory.
 - Copy `sample.env` to `.env` and edit appropriately (variables are documented in the file itself).